Orlicz-Lorentz premia and distortion Haezendonck-Goovaerts risk measures: Haezendonck-Goovaerts risk measures

 \begin{definition} Let $\phi$ be a Young function and $\alpha< 1$.
 The \textit{Orlicz premium} $\pi_{\phi,\alpha}:L^\phi_+\to\R$ is given by

 \end{definition}

 For $\alpha=0$, the Orlicz premium coincides with the Luxemburg norm in the Orlicz space $L^\phi$, see \cite{Che96}, \cite{EdSo92}.

-\begin{remark} (a) We interpret $\phi(X)$ as the evaluation of the risk $X$ by the risk taker (or by the regulator).
+\begin{remark} (a) We interpret $\phi(X)$ as the evaluation of the risk $X$ by the decision maker.
 Since the role of a risk measure (and of a premium, see below) is to be on the prudent side, the value of $\phi(X)$ should be proportionally larger for larger values of $X$, meaning that $\phi$ is not only increasing but convex.
 Now let us extend $\phi$ in an increasing and convex way to all of $\mathbb{R}$.
-Since, by our sign convention, the financial position associated to the risk $X$ is $-X$, it makes sense to write $\phi(X) = -U(-X)$, where $U$ is an increasing concave function, that is, a (risk averse) utility function.
+Since, by our sign convention, the financial position associated to the risk $X$ is $-X$, it makes sense to write $\phi(X) = -U(-X)$, where $U$ is an increasing concave function, that is, a (risk averse) \textit{utility function}.
 In other words, the function $\phi$ is, up to a sign change, a utility function.
-See also Remark \ref{rem-OL}(b) below.

 (b) We add a word on terminology.
 In financial mathematics, risk measures are meant to quantify the ``downside risk'' (\cite[p.\ 194]{FoSc16}) or the ``riskiness'' of a risk (\cite[p.\ 61]{DDGK05}).
 This is well captured by VaR and its variants.
-Thus, while the expectation $E(X)$ is a coherent risk measure, it is of little interest.
+Thus, while the expectation $E(X)$ is a coherent risk measure, it is of little interest in this context.
 In insurance mathematics, the insurance risk is the ``amount of money paid by an insurance company to indemnify a policyholder'' (\cite[Definition 1.4.3]{DDGK05}).
 In return, the insurer receives a premium.
 This is well captured by the expectation $E(X)$, called the net premium (\cite[p.\ 61]{DDGK05}), and its variants.
-The Orlicz space norm being such a variant, it seems more appropriate to call $\pi_{\phi,\alpha}$ a premium (as, for example, in \cite{HaGo82} and \cite{BeRo08}) than a risk measure. \end{remark}
+The Orlicz space norm being such a variant, it seems more appropriate to call $\pi_{\phi,\alpha}$ a premium (as, for example, in \cite{HaGo82} and \cite{BeRo08}) than a risk measure.
+But see Remark \ref{r-return} below. \end{remark}

 We note that, while Haezendonck and Goovaerts \cite{HaGo82} only consider $\alpha=0$, later work requires that $\alpha\in [0,1)$, see \cite{BeRo08} and \cite{BeRo12}, in each case with a normalized $\phi$.